stac-extensions/stereo-imagery/README.md

 | -------------------- | ------- | ----------- |
 | stereo-img:number    | integer | **REQUIRED**.
 The capture number in the group, must be > 0 and <= the total count. |

+The order of the captures that is reflected in `stereo-img:number` can usually be derived from the acquisition time (`datetime`) unless there's another specific order for the captures.

 It is recommended to provide exact viewing angles, geometries and datetimes for each capture.
 Depending on the structure, the fields may either reside in the Item Properties or in the Assets.